H3lllfir3/URLInspector/README.md

 ### License

 - This project is licensed under the MIT License, allowing free use, modification, and distribution for personal and commercial purposes.

-Overall, the README provides clear instructions and examples on how to use the "URL Sentry" CLI tool, making it easy for users to get started and contribute to the project if they wish.